dakiefer/GEW_soft_strip/README.md

 2. `strip_elastic_SA_SCM.m`: as before but allows to choose the symmetry of waves.
 3. `strip_soft_viscoAE_SCM.m`: includes **acoustoelasticity** and **viscosity** for a soft, nearly-incompressible strip.

-Acoustoelasticity and viscosity are inherently present in common soft matter, such as biological tissue.
+Acoustoelasticity and viscosity are inherently present in common soft matter, such as biological tissues.
 Acoustoelasticity describes the effect of pre-stress on the wave propagation, which we account for using a compressible Mooney-Rivlin hyperelastic material model.
 Viscoelastic losses are included with a fractional Kelvin-Voigt model.
 The difficulty relies in the interdependence of both effects.

 The methods have been presented in: